 As a result, it can be hypothesised that any number of model solutions could be formulated that would result in a superficial fit of the data.
-If this hypothesis holds, then it demonstrates the non-uniqueness of the solution, and thus will verify that the original inverse problem is ill-posed.
-Reducing the number of terms used, still does not constrain the model, and reduction to the lowest term is equivalent to a single-frequency riometer providing with a single absorption measurement.
+If this hypothesis holds, then it demonstrates the non-uniqueness of the solution, and thus it will verify that the original inverse problem is ill posed.
+Reducing the number of terms used still does not constrain the model, and reduction to the lowest term is equivalent to a single-frequency riometer providing a single absorption measurement.

-5 3.2 Inversion
+3.2 Inversion

-To test the hypothesis, two test model data sets are formulated using literature-sourced data (Section 2.2) and a data set that can be derived by applying the forward model to those data (Section 2.3).
-These data sets include one for normal quiet ionospheric conditions, $d{nor}$ and one for enhanced conditions, $d{enh}$ .
-The forward matrix, G, was applied and a normally-distributed noise term, $\eta$ , added.
+To test the hypothesis, two test model data sets are formulated using literature-sourced data (Sect.
+2.2) and a data set that can be derived by applying the forward model to those data (Sect.
+2.3).
+These data sets include one for normal quiet ionospheric conditions, \mathbf{d}{nor} , and one for enhanced conditions, \mathbf{d}{enh} .
+The forward matrix, \mathbf{G} , was applied and a normally distributed noise term, η , added.